molily/molily.de/_posts/2019-02-03-testing-angular.md

 #### End-to-end tests

 Some tests have a _high-level, bird’s-eye view_ on the application.
 They try to replicate a user interacting with the application: Navigating to an address, reading text, clicking on a link or button, filling out a form, moving the mouse or typing on the keyboard.
-They make expectations about what the user sees and reads in the browser.
+These tests make expectations about what the user sees and reads in the browser.

 From the user’s perspective, it does not matter that your application is implemented in Angular.
 Technical details like the inner structure of your code are not relevant.
 There is no distinction between front-end and back-end, between parts of your code.
 The full experience is tested.